otavio-paz/otavio-paz.github.io/_projects/1_project.md

 ## **Future Goals: Scaling and Innovating**

-With promising results in hand, we aim to:
+With promising results in hand, after getting the patent approval, we aim to:

 1. **Miniaturize the Device**: Make it more portable and user-friendly.
 2. **Integrate IoT Features**: Enable remote monitoring and control for improved usability.